ait-aecid/kyoushi-environment/README.md

 Initializing modules...
 ```

+Now change to the packer directory to create the images for employee hosts and the share.
+Again, for local cloud instances, no changes are necessary; however, in case that public cloud infrastructures such as OVH are used, it is necessary to carry out the following changes:
+* Set `base_image` to `Ubuntu 18.04` in `employee_image/default.json` and `share_image/source.pkr.hcl` or use any image name that is available in the cloud infrastructure
+* Set `network` to the Ext-Net ID where the floating IP pool is provided in `employee_image/default.json` and `share_image/source.pkr.hcl`
+* Comment out `floating_ip_network` in `employee_image/source.pkr.hcl` and `share_image/source.pkr.hcl`

-Similarly, update the `terragrunt.hcl` file of the hosts directory and again apply the changes:
+Next, update the `terragrunt.hcl` file of the hosts directory and again apply the changes:

 ```bash
 user@ubuntu:~/kyoushi/env/provisioning/terragrunt/keys$ cd ../hosts/